Selling on FB Marketplace - 16 Key Considerations for Higher Conversions

 The trick is to make the offer enticing.
 Think “10% off your next order” or “Free shipping on your next purchase.”
 By doing this, you’re gently moving Marketplace customers to your own platform, where they can browse additional products and shop without the noise of competing listings.

 Renewing your listing every 7 days can significantly boost your product’s visibility on Facebook Marketplace.
 When you renew, your item gets bumped to the top of search results, giving it more exposure.
-But to maximize this strategy, it’s important to do it at the right times and refresh your listings strategically.
+But to maximize this FB Marketplace selling strategy, it’s important to do it at the right times and refresh your listings strategically.

 Quick tip: During holidays or sales events, renew your listings right before the event starts and make sure your description mentions any related promotions.
 This not only boosts visibility but aligns your products with buyer intent.